-Getting weapons to Ukraine: Western allies scramble to deliver
+Western allies tightlipped about how they move military aid into Ukraine

 “Poland, NATO and EU allies are increasing their political and practical support for Ukraine, which is defending itself against a full-scale invasion by Russia.
 Our support is an expression of Polish solidarity with Ukraine,” the statement said.
 “We are providing massive humanitarian aid, hosting refugees and supplying equipment.
 In this situation, we must also remember responsibility and information restraint in all defense matters.
 Poland’s security is paramount.”

 Britain hosted a 25-nation conference this week to discuss and coordinate meeting Ukraine’s needs, Arnold said, but so far, “it’s not a question of overlap.
 It is a question of volume.”
 At the moment, he said, the need is for “food, water, ammunition, and then what we refer to as small arms — rifles, ammunition, grenades, especially shoulder antitank and anti-helicopter aircraft missiles.
-They’re the things that are most effective … they’re quite light and anyone can use them.”
+They’re the things that are most effective … they’re quite light, and anyone can use them.”

 Some of Ukraine’s asks are more difficult to provide.
 Despite reports that the United States, or NATO, is considering sending Patriot surface-to-air missile batteries, a U.S. official said that was not likely.
 “They don’t come flat-packed with an Allen wrench.
-You need years of training, and a whole infrastructure for sustainment,” the State Department official said.
+You need years of training and a whole infrastructure for sustainment,” the State Department official said.
 “Right now, that’s not an option.”

 While the need to aid Ukraine has found rare bipartisan support in Congress, some lawmakers have said the help is too little, too late.
 House Minority Leader Kevin McCarthy (R-Calif.) — a fierce opponent of impeaching President Donald Trump in 2020 for using withheld military aid as leverage to force Ukrainian President Volodymyr Zelensky to dig up dirt on Joe Biden during the presidential campaign — blamed Ukraine’s current needs on the Biden administration.

 “The challenge that we have is, it’s the actions that we could have done before from this administration to make sure today wasn’t happening,” McCarthy said Tuesday on Fox News.
 “We could have supplied the weapons to Ukraine.
-They’re not asking for American troops, they’re just asking for the ability to fight.”
+They’re not asking for American troops; they’re just asking for the ability to fight.”

-The aid, and how to get it to where it is needed, have become sensitive subjects for a NATO alliance that is fearful of getting drawn into a direct confrontation with Russia.
-Those worries helped convince Hungary not to allow its border to be used to ship military support to Ukraine.
+The aid and how to get it to where it is needed have become sensitive subjects for a NATO alliance that is fearful of getting drawn into a direct confrontation with Russia.
+Those worries helped persuade Hungary not to allow its border to be used to ship military support to Ukraine.

 “Such deliveries might become targets of hostile military action,” Hungarian Foreign Minister Peter Szijjarto said Monday, adding that Hungary is “not sending weapons to Ukraine.”